Skip to main content

 Having a weak immune system puts you at higher risk of serious illness if you get COVID-19.
 Getting vaccinated will give you some protection against this.

-People with a weak immune system aged 6 months and older should follow the recommended vaccination below:
+People with a weak immune system age 6 months and older are recommended to have:

 • 2 doses, 4 weeks apart, as your first round of COVID-19 vaccination

-• an additional dose 8 weeks after this - only if advised by a specialist
+• a third dose 8 weeks after this - only if advised by a specialist

 How to get your vaccine